ISISNeutronMuon/quickBayes/docs/source/cf/AIC.rst

 When comparing models to the same data set, the first term will be a constant and only the second term depends on the choice of model.
 However, the exact form of :math:`g(x)` is not known and as a result it must be estimated.
 The AIC and BIC use different approximations for this first term.
-Both the AIC and BIC multiply equation :math:numref:`AIC_no_approx` by a factor two (for hostoric reasons).
+Both the AIC and BIC multiply equation :math:numref:`AIC_no_approx` by a factor two (for historic reasons).
 To derive the AIC some `statistical arguments <https://ieeexplore.ieee.org/document/1100705>`_ are made that :math:`2\ln{\{g(x)\}} = 2k` to get

 .. math::